bcornelis/CarND-Behavioral-Cloning-P3/writeup_template.md

 But then the question is: can't we do better?
 Can't we find a simpler model (easier/faster to train) to perform the job.

-So I've written some helper methods as you can see in cell X in the jupyter notebook:
+So I've written some helper methods as you can see in cell 05 in the jupyter notebook:
 ##### create_parameterized_model_final
 will create the following model:
 * a normalization layer